 Small Boat Fleet

-In addition to the R/V Joanne Daiber, the CEOE fleet includes two small outboard-driven boats.
+In addition to the R/V Joanne Daiber, the CEOE fleet includes three small outboard-driven boats.
 These are docked at the college’s harbor at the Hugh R. Sharp Campus in Lewes and are used for research trips into Delaware Bay and nearby coastal waters.
-All small boats listed here are classed as research vessels by the U.S. Coast Guard and carry all required safety items.
-More information about the electronic, mechanical, hull, and performance specifications for each vessel can be seen by clicking on the names below.
+More information about the electronic, mechanical, hull, and performance specifications for each vessel are below:

 Manufacturer: Boston Whaler